Supply-Stream/SupplyStream-Backend/README.md

+# SupplyStream-Backend

-h1 A typesafe monorepo for SupplyStream's backend services.
+A typesafe monorepo for SupplyStream's backend services.